 I came to Europe filled with these idealized, dreamy, rose-colored glasses, cliche-filled expectations.
 Picturing myself in the cafes, not looking at my smartphone, people-watching, slowly sipping my coffee, meeting friends, doing art or “finger-painting,” as my friend calls it, writing a travel blog or book, or just being a dreamer.
 I wanted to detox from all that superficiality, consumerism and noise in America where the land of “schedules” rule and families and friends are brushed aside.
 In America, being busy is normal and spontaneity for life!
 Isn't really accepted...
 I still have that European lifestyle image embedded in my head and I try to live for it.

 It’s normal for Europeans to get a free or low-cost higher education.
 And I admit.
 There were many times when I’d get jealous of the European interns who'd tell me they got a free Master’s degree back in Germany, Switzerland, Sweden, Denmark, etc. But that’s the whole point of taxes right?
 They pay for things society needs.
 When internationals ask me how much debt I owe, I tell them to pretend that it’s like a car loan, just multiple that by 6 more years plus 6% interest.
-It’s ok.
+It’s okay.
 It’s normal for American students.
 Unfortunately.

 Bills & Other Basic Human Needs

 Now in Amsterdam, I never spend more than 1/3 of my income to rent.
 Living in Boston, though, more than half of my income went to rent.
 Here I can afford groceries, health care, and a generous paid vacation.
 I rarely see people living on the streets.
 And overall, indeed, the quality of life is much better here.
 But to each his/her own.
 This is my subjective view.
 And while there are so many other small reasons why I left America, I don't think we have the time to read them all.
 That's a mystery for you to ask me later.